 Specialized Air Tool Pro

-Read review: Specialized Air Tool Pro
+Read more: Specialized Air Tool Pro review

 Best Bang for the Buck

-Man, we love this pump, the less-expensive underdog that beats out glitzier competition for its pure utility.
-The Bontrager Charger is one of the best in the test at actually inflating tires, which is the point of all of this.
+Man, we love this pump, the less-expensive underdog that beats out the glitzier competition for its pure utility.
+The Bontrager Charger is one of the best in the test at inflating tires, which is the point of all this.
 Its nozzle is smart, accommodating both Schrader and Presta valves without adjustment, it's stable, has a comfortable handle, and its gauge is bright, precise, and accurate.
 But most importantly, it fills tires quickly.
-It beat out every other pump we tested when inflating our test road bike tire from 40 to 80 PSI.
-It was also faster than any pump without a dedicated high volume setting (we'll get into that below) in getting a mountain bike tire to 30 PSI.
+It beat out every pump we tested when inflating our test road bike tire from 40 to 80 PSI.
+It was also faster than any pump without a dedicated high-volume setting (we'll get into that below) in getting a mountain bike tire to 30 PSI.

-Read review: Bontrager Charger
+Read more: Bontrager Charger review

 Great Value for Mountain Bikers

 In high-pressure mode, this pump required more compressions to fill our road bike tire than any other pump tested.
 And we don't love its white and blue gauge that's harder to read.
 It's marked every 5 PSI, but those small tick marks are harder to see, and it's a pretty rough measurement anyway.
 In our accuracy tests, it performed well, but we checked for round numbers: 30, 40, and 80 PSI.
 This gauge would make it hard to hit something like 32.
-That said, if you want an accurate pump that fills up your fat tires fast, with a universal nozzle that easily attaches to Presta or Schrader valves, we recommend this one.
+That said, if you want an affordable and accurate pump that fills up your fat tires fast, with a universal nozzle that easily attaches to Presta or Schrader valves, we recommend this one.

-Read review: Crankbrothers Sterling
+Read more: Crankbrothers Sterling review